electron/electron/docs/api/browser-window.md

       more details.
     * `contextIsolation` Boolean (optional) - Whether to run Electron APIs and the specified `preload` script in a separate JavaScript context.
-Defaults to `false`.
+Defaults to `true`.
 The context that the `preload` script runs in will only have access to its own dedicated `document` and `window` globals, as well as its own set of JavaScript builtins (`Array`, `Object`, `JSON`, etc.), which are all invisible to the loaded content.
 The Electron API will only